Master of Arts in Theological Studies

 Besides the personal enrichment from studying the Bible, theology, and ministry with great faculty, graduates of the MATS program will be equipped for a variety of opportunities.
 The MATS degree can provide the educational framework needed for most ministry and teaching opportunities.
 In addition graduates may choose to pursue further education at the PhD level.
 If you are considering a PhD, a sister institution has drawn together a helpful description of the process of preparing and applying: Soooo … you want to get a Ph.D.?
 In addition, Nijay Gupta has prepared a helpful book that describes the process in more depth: Prepare, Succeed, Advance.

 The degree is 36 credit hours (12 courses), which takes approximately two years.
-There are 4 required classes (12 hours), with choices for each:
+There are 5 required classes (15 hours).
+The first is CHRI 5301 Research Methods, but there are choices for the other four, one from each area below:

 Old Testament (Pentateuch or Prophets)